liampshaw/rmsFinder/README.md

 `--mode`: The default is to search for MTases and REases and then predict RMS.
 You can also only search for MTases (`MT`), REases (`RE`) or both but without RMS prediction (`MT+RE`).

 `--dontcollapse`: The default is to keep only the top blast hit for a protein.
 However, it is sometimes useful to inspect all the hits that meet the threshold for a given protein.

+`--hmm`: by default uses Oliveira HMMs.
+However, DefenseFinder HMMs for Type II REases and MTases can be used with `--hmm tesson`.

 ### Thresholds